-Lauren Alaina On ‘Dancing With The Stars’ Season 28 Week 1: She’s A Contender With Her Cha Cha
+Lauren Alaina On ‘Dancing With The Stars’ Season 28 Week 1: She’s A Contender With Her Cha-Cha

 Lauren Alaina took her first turn as a fresh contestant on Dancing with the Stars as Season 28 premiered on September 16.
-The former American Idol runner up seemed at ease on the ballroom floor as she paired with partner Gleb Savchenko to perform a cha cha.
+The former American Idol runner up seemed at ease on the ballroom floor as she paired with partner Gleb Savchenko to perform a cha-cha.

 The song that accompanied this new dancing couple was “Man!
 I Feel Like a Woman” by Shania Twain, which was probably helpful since Lauren is also a country singer.
 She was all smiles as she was guided by Gleb on the first night of DWTS 2019.

 After the performance, head judge Len Goodman put up a 6 on his paddle after stating that Lauren’s rhythm was admirable.
-He was glad when she and Gleb started dancing which took a while since she was sitting down before their cha cha actually began.
+He was glad when she and Gleb started dancing which took a while since she was sitting down before their cha-cha actually began.

-Bruno Tonioli gave who he called a “sultry Southern belle” a 6 for her “steamy” cha cha.
+Bruno Tonioli gave who he called a “sultry Southern belle” a 6 for her “steamy” cha-cha.
 He called the routine Gleb conceived for Lauren “polished” and then asserted that there was a problem on the back step.

 Carrie Ann Inaba awarded the 24-year-old contender a 7.
-She called Lauren and Gleb’s cha cha “powerful” and then added that she was impressed by the new dancer’s “loose” performance.
+She called Lauren and Gleb’s cha-cha “powerful” and then added that she was impressed by the new dancer’s “loose” performance.

 In general, Lauren and Gleb seemed to do a fine job for their first outing.
 All the couples who danced before them received lower scores than she and Gleb did.
 So, in all likely hood, this particular pair will probably be competent enough to take on the competition for at least a few weeks — if not more — of DWTS.